Emotional Support Animal: Your Ultimate Guide to Comfort and Companionship

 Q: Can my landlord deny my ESA?
 A: Under the Fair Housing Act, landlords must allow ESAs, even in “no-pet” properties.
 However, if your ESA is aggressive or disruptive, they may be denied.

-See also Dalton Animal Care: A Comprehensive Guide to Pet Health and Wellness
+See also Animal Care Center: A Comprehensive Guide to Compassionate Pet Care

 Q: What’s the difference between an ESA and a therapy animal?
 A: A therapy animal is trained to provide emotional support to multiple people in settings like hospitals or schools.
 An ESA, on the other hand, is there solely for the comfort of its owner.